madscoaducom/det/README.md

 ***Default:*** *current working directory*

-**DNT** copies the current working directory into each image prior to test execution.
+**DET** copies the current working directory into each image prior to test execution.
 This is done by mounting the directory in the image (read-only) and using `rsync` to perform a copy.
 To customise the directory being mounted, change `COPYDIR`.

 ### `OUTPUT_PREFIX`

 ***Default:*** *""*

-Logs for each run are sent to */tmp/dnt-VERSION.out* where "VERSION" is the Node.js version being used.
+Logs for each run are sent to */tmp/det-VERSION.out* where "VERSION" is the Elm.js version being used.
 Supply an `OUTPUT_PREFIX` to prefix a project name to the beginning of the filenames.

 ### `SIMULTANEOUS`

 ***Default:*** *number of cores on the current computer*

-By default, **DNT** will run parallel tests, up to the number of cores on the current computer.
+By default, **DET** will run parallel tests, up to the number of cores on the current computer.
 This may be too much for some computers, depending on other system resources and the jobs being executed so you may want to lower this number.

 ### `COPY_CMD`

-***Default:*** <i><code>rsync -aAXx --delete --exclude .git --exclude build /dnt-src/ /dnt/</code></i>
+***Default:*** <i><code>rsync -aAXx --delete --exclude .git --exclude build /det-src/ /det/</code></i>

-Override this command to adjust the way **DNT** copies the mounted source directory to the required test folder in the image.
-The source folder will always be mounted as `/dnt-src/` but the `/dnt/` target directory can be changed if you take this into account in your `TEST_CMD`.
+Override this command to adjust the way **DET** copies the mounted source directory to the required test folder in the image.
+The source folder will always be mounted as `/det-src/` but the `/det/` target directory can be changed if you take this into account in your `TEST_CMD`.

 ### `LOG_OK_CMD`